 - Questioning—Mary was a virgin and unmarried.
 How could or would this happen?

 But, in the end, Mary submitted to God’s mysterious will and purpose from the heart.
 It may help to know that God doesn't expect us to submit with full understanding.
 He takes joy in His children submitting to His will when they don't have it all figured out.
 It shows that we have faith and trust Him with everything.

 Beloved, follow Mary’s example.
 Cultivate a humble heart—a heart of pure faith.
 In essence Mary’s heart reply to God was, “I live to serve You.
 I desire no life apart from You.
 I will do whatever You ask because I belong to You.
 I will do whatever You ask, quietly and without question.
 Let it be to me according to Your word.”
 May that be our heart’s reply this Christmas season—and all year long—as well.

 God, You are my reason for living, my salvation, my comfort, my provider, my love.
 I choose today to follow You every step of the way.
 When the way gets hard and I falter, encourage me and give me strength.
+Let it be unto me as you have said.
 Amen

 Thank you for allowing us to be part of your life in 2020.
 We'd love to walk through God's Word with you in 2021 with this Bible!